Zeltta/QR-Connect-Integrations-Guide/README.md

 }
 ```

-4. You only need to make one change to the code.
-Paste in your API key into the top line to replace the `REPLACE_WITH_YOUR_API_KEY` part.
+4. You only need to make one change.
+Paste in your new API key into the top line to replace the `REPLACE_WITH_YOUR_API_KEY` bit.

 5. Save your script and run it to make sure it works.
 You will be asked for permission to run it, accept the permissions.

 6. Now go back to your sheet.
 You will now see a new menu item called `QR Connect`.
 Open the new menu and click on `Fetch data`.

 7. All done!
-You can now fetch QR Connect views and submissions data and use it however you wish 🎉.
+You can now use fetch this data and use it however you wish 🎉.

+## bonus tip

 You can also set up your script to fetch automatically at specific intervals by going back into your script and setting up a trigger.